Writer-Director – Film, TV

 Maeve has made three Award winning, theatrically released Feature films (UK/ IRL): SILENT GRACE, stars Orla Brady and is the untold story of the IRA women prisoner’s Dirty Protest and First Hunger Strike (Cannes, Galway,Taormina, Hamptons and Moscow Film Festivals), winner of the Soka Art Award (Japan) This was shown to acclaim on TV3.
 In May 2020 the Irish Times Film Critics put it at Number 38 in their 50 Best Irish Films Ever Made.
 BEYOND THE FIRE, co starring Cara Seymour, a controversial romance about love in the wake of rape and religious sexual abuse, was Best UK Feature (London Independent Film Festival) and Best International Feature (Garden State, USA) BBC2 broadcast.
 Her third feature, TAKING STOCK, a heist comedy starring Kelly Brook won 8 awards in International film festivals, including Independent Spirit Award (Monaco) and The Bud Abbott Award for feature length comedy (Garden State) – available on Sky Store and Netflix.

 Maeve is currently developing SIOBHAN for television and a feature biopic based on the true love story between Shane MacGowan and Victoria Mary Clarke (with development funding from Northern Ireland Screen).
 Her documentary short, GLOBAL NETWORK FOR PEACE (BBC World News/ Foyle Intercultural Film Fest 2021), covers the impact of Hiroshima.
-She is currently developing KINGS CROSS SUNRISE, a Feature Film project based on her own novella, with an award from Screen Ireland.
+She is currently developing KINGS CROSS SUNRISE, a Feature Film based on her own novella, for Tile Media, with an award from Screen Ireland.